WestJet sees big lift from 'premium economy' seats

 The shift would remove about 1,200 pounds from each aircraft and cut fuel costs, he said.

-WestJet has not yet determined if it will charge for content offered through travellers’ own devices, and whether it will use ground towers or satellites to support the entertainment system.
+WestJet has not yet determined if it will charge for content offered through travelers’ own devices, and whether it will use ground towers or satellites to support the entertainment system.

-With plans to introduce premium economy seating next year, Calgary, Alberta-based WestJet is shifting from its roots as a low-cost rival to bigger Air Canada ACb.TO.
+With plans to introduce premium economy seating next year, Calgary, Alberta-based WestJet is shifting from its roots as a low-cost rival to bigger Air Canada.

-Saretsky would not forecast how much additional revenue the seating will produce, but said it could be similar to gains at U.S. carrier JetBlue Airway (JBLU.O).
+Saretsky would not forecast how much additional revenue the seating will produce, but said it could be similar to gains at U.S. carrier JetBlue Airway.

 “If you look at the premium economy model in the United States, specifically JetBlue ... they talk about a $150 million bump.
 That gives you some sense of the size of the opportunity we see,” Saretsky said.